Aging

 (888) 344-8915

-We are not a pharmacy nor are we doctors.
-We are advocates who work with major drug manufacturing companies to get your medication to you through the patient assistance programs at little to no cost.
-The medications come directly from the drug manufacturer who makes the brand name medicine.
+We are not a pharmacy, nor are we doctors.
+We are advocates who work with major drug manufacturing companies to get your medication to you through patient assistance programs at little to no cost.
+The pills come directly from the drug manufacturer who makes the brand-name medicine.

 Mental Health